UniLogin/UniLogin/docs/source/relayer.rst

   Returns:
     event listener

-  In this example, we create ether granting relayer, that gives tokens to wallet contract for creation, adding key or adding keys.
+  In this example, we create ether granting relayer, that gives tokens to wallet contract for creation, adding key and adding keys.

   ::